tshort/FunctionalModels.jl/README.md

 The highest profile noncausal modeling tools are in the [Modelica](https://www.modelica.org/) family.
-The MathWorks company also has Simscape that uses Matlab notation.
+The MathWorks company also has FunctionalModelscape that uses Matlab notation.
 Modelica is an object-oriented, open language with multiple implementations.
 It is a large, complex, powerful language with an extensive standard library of components.